 If you build a soffit to cover ducting, piping, or other obstructions, it is important to note that the lighting installed in the soffit should be placed far enough away so that it does not interfere with the finished racking and/or ducting depth, including depth of crown molding.
 You will want to ask for the final depth of your racking including the crown molding at this location and then make sure to allow for the size of the ring on the light fixture as well.
-A rule of thumb is to leave a 1" gap from the front of the crown molding to the closest edge of the ring on the can light.
+A rule of thumb is to leave a 1" gap from the front of the crown molding to the closest edge fo the ring on the can light.
 You also want to make sure to use IC can lights so you can insulate around them.

-Step 3.1: Rough-in Refrigeration for Air Handler
+Step 3: Rough-in refrigeration for WineZone air handler

-If you are purchasing a ducted Air Handler you will need to run the ducting and line set at this stage.
+If you are purchasing a WineZone ducted Air Handler you will need to run the ducting and line set at this stage.
 The ducting will be in the wine cellar, running to the air handler that is normally placed in a mechanical room.
 The line set is then run from the air handler location to the condenser location, standard condensers are located outdoors, but indoor option is available.
-You will also need to run a drain line and electric at this time.
-View our Split Air handler section for more information on these units.
+You will need to install a drain line and electric minimally, and a water line, line voltage, and control wire if humidifier, de-humidifier, or alarm options are added.

-Step 3.2: Rough-in Refrigeration for Ductless Split
+Step 3.2: Rough-in refrigeration for ductless split

-If you are purchasing a ductless split you will need to run the line set at this stage.
+If you are purchasing a WineZone ductless split you will need to run the line set at this stage.
 The line set is run from the ductless split location to the condenser location, standard condensers are located outdoors, but indoor option is available.
 You will also need to run a drain line and electric at this time.
-Note: The mounting plate shown is for clarity and is not installed until unit is on site and cellar wall is complete.
-For more information on these units please view our Ductless Split Refrigeration section.
+NOTE: The mounting plate shown is for clarity and is not installed until unit is on site and cellar wall is complete.